 As mandated by federal regulations, the MTP must both articulate and work towards the region's comprehensive long-range land use plans, development objectives, and overall social, economic, environmental, system performance and energy conservation goals and objectives.
 It should also be consistent with the statewide transportation plan.
-In addition, the CCRPC is required to make special efforts to engage all interested parties in its development.
+The MTP looks out a minimum of 20 years into the future and is updated every five years.
+Development of the MTP requires extensive outreach and engagement with partners, interested parties, and the public.

-Federal regulations also mandate that the MTP considers the following:
+Federal regulations per 23 CFR 450.324(f) mandate that the MTP includes, at a minimum, the following: